 SCRAMBLED EGGS In a bowl, stir together all the ingredients with a wooden spoon just until loosely combined.
 Pour into the saucepan (it should be cool enough that the eggs don’t begin to cook immediately).
 Scramble the eggs by stirring nearly continuously with a wooden spoon or whisk, letting them cook slowly-slowly-slowly, for as long as 4 or 5 minutes for a single serving, up to 10 minutes for more servings.

-TO SERVE Top a slice of Fried Bread, toast bread or a tortilla with the cooked eggs, then the reserved vegetables, then a little salt, then the reserved chopped green onion.
+TO SERVE Top a slice of Fried Bread, toasted bread or a tortilla with the cooked eggs, then the reserved vegetables, then a little salt, then the reserved chopped green onion.

 This Week, Elsewhere